 Taxes 2021: Start planning now

-With these tax changes set to take effect in 2021, you can take advantage by beginning to plan now.
+With these tax changes in 2021, you can take advantage by planning now.
 Don't let opportunities like contributing more toward your retirement plan or participating in a health savings account pass you by.
-Contributing to these accounts can save you money for needs you have down the road and lower your tax bill today, no matter what taxes 2021 brings.
+Contributing to these accounts can save you money for needs you have down the road and lower your tax bill today, no matter what 2021 brings.